Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Selection criteria of MQGs

 \section{Selection criteria of MQGs}

 We analyse how different selection criteria for MQGs may affect our results, focusing on the evolution of number densities in our fiducial L200m6 simulation (Fig.~\ref{fig:ndens-selection}).

 First, we test the impact of the aperture used by {\sc SOAP} to compute $M_{\star}$ and SFR (see \S~\ref{sec:prop}).
-In the left panel, we compare our fiducial $\rm 50\,pkpc$ spherical aperture with $\rm 10\,pkpc$ (similar to the observational aperture to measure \textit{JWST} colours) and $\rm 30\,pkpc$.
-The results show minor differences, consistent with the compact nature of MQGs (\S~\ref{ssec:res1-size}).
+In the left panel, we compare our fiducial $\rm 50\,pkpc$ spherical aperture with $\rm 1\,pkpc$ (similar to the observational aperture to measure \textit{JWST} colours) and $\rm 10\,pkpc$.
+The results show minor differences for the $\rm 10\,pkpc$ aperture, while the number densities increase slightly for the smallest aperture.
+This is likely because some star-forming galaxies are misclassified as quiescent when their outer, star-forming regions are excluded, leading to better agreement with the observational data.
+This behaviour is consistent with the compact nature of MQGs (\S~\ref{ssec:res1-size}).

 Second, we examine how the definition of SFR might bias the selection.
 Observations typically measure SFRs averaged over different timescales depending on wavelength coverage and band availability \citep{kennicutt98}.
 While our fiducial choice is the instantaneous SFR, the middle panel shows results using $\rm 10\,Myr$ and $\rm 100\,Myr$ averages, representative of observational tracers.
-Note, however, that if the time between snapshots is less than the averaging time, then the value is averaged over the time between snapshots.
-The number densities remain essentially unchanged, indicating that these galaxies have been quiescent on average over such timescales.
-This implies that their SFHs are not noisy, and our choice of SFR definition does not bias the results.
+The number densities remain essentially unchanged for the $\rm 10\,Myr$ average, indicating that these galaxies have been quiescent on average over such timescales.
+This is consistent with spectroscopic observations tracing star formation over similar timescales \citep{zhang25}.
+In contrast, the $\rm100\,Myr$ average produces significantly lower number densities, particularly at $z>3$.
+This suggests that the simulated SFHs remain bursty over $\sim100\,\mathrm{Myr}$ timescales, causing some systems to move out of the quiescent category when averaged.
+These galaxies therefore appear to have quenched only recently, consistent with the discussion in \S~\ref{ssec:res1-ages-results-tq} and with observational results from \citet{merlin25}.
+On the other hand, some observations still recover high number densities even when using $\rm 100\,Myr$-averaged SFRs \citep{baker25c}, reflecting a smoother decline in star formation and a more gradual stellar mass build-up, as also seen in Appendix~\ref{appendix:sfh}. \textcolor{black}{The impact of the adopted SFR timescale on observed MQG number densities remains an open question.}